justinm0rgan/justinm0rgan/README.md

 -->

 I'm a data scientist passionate about the intersectionality between data and sustainability.
+I recently completed an immersive Data Science Bootcamp @ <a href="https://flatironschool.com/career-courses/data-science-bootcamp">Flatiron School</a> (Sept 2020 - Jan 2021).
-I recently completed a Masters (MS) in Environmental Policy and Sustainability Management @ <a href="https://www.newschool.edu/milano/environmental-policy-sustainability-management-ms/">The New School</a> and an immersive Data Science Bootcamp @ <a href="https://flatironschool.com/career-courses/data-science-bootcamp">Flatiron School</a>.
+and a Masters (MS) in Environmental Policy and Sustainability Management @ <a href="https://www.newschool.edu/milano/environmental-policy-sustainability-management-ms/">The New School</a> (Dec 2019).
 ### Capstone Project
 <b>NYC Food Desert Predictor</b>
 <br>